Skip to content

 Telemetry integration

-The API allows for the integration of telemetry data to enhance the detection and analysis capabilities of the API and enable the estimation of the geolocation coordinates of detected targets.
+Sense Aeronautics' API allows for the integration of telemetry data to enhance its detection and analysis capabilities and enable the estimation of the geolocation coordinates of detected targets.

 Different message formats are supported:

-• sense: a simple json message with the fields specified below:
+• sense: a json message with the fields specified below:

 {